 GRAPH appears elegant and minimalist.
 Its clear, geometrical design desires a formal relationship with your door.
 GRAPH does not turn away but is self-confidentily restrained.
 The continuous parallel lines of the top view enjoys a contrast to the austere edge of the visible surface, thanks to the gentle curvature of the rear of the handle.
 GRAPH is synonymous with a systematically modern attitude.

-The brothers Christian and Michael Sieger, the creative minds behind Sieger Design, are among the big names on the scene.
-Through their father, the architect, product designer, painter and art collector Dieter Sieger, they were born with a weakness for outstanding design.
-Whether youthful, timelessly modern porcelain series for Arzberg or upmarket tableware for Fürstenberg porcelain, whether trend-setting design for bathroom fittings by Dornbracht or washbasin and bathroom furniture Duravit, whether glasses for Ritzenhoff, cutlery for WMF or writing utensils for Lamy, a sophisticated garden shower for conmoto or lighting families for trilux, whether trade fair stand or brand presence - the list could go on and on.
+The brothers Christian and Michael Sieger, the creative minds behind Sieger Design, are among the greats of the scene.
+Their father, the architect, product designer, painter and art collector Dieter Sieger, instilled in them a penchant for outstanding design.
+Whether youthful, timelessly modern porcelain series for Arzberg or upscale tableware for Fürstenberg Porzellan, whether trend-setting design for bathroom fittings by Dornbracht or washbasin and bath furniture Duravit, whether glasses for Ritzenhoff, cutlery for WMF or writing utensils for Lamy, a refined garden shower for conmoto or families of luminaires for trilux, whether trade fair stand or brand presentation - the list could be continued at will.

-The same applies to the overview of the awards and prizes with which the dynamic family-run company, with its headquarters in Schloss Harkotten near Münster in North Rhine-Westphalia, has been honoured since the early 1980s.
+Likewise the overview of the awards and prizes with which the dynamic family business, headquartered in the North Rhine-Westphalian lock case Harkotten near Münster, has been honored since the early 1980s.

-The renowned designer duo created the "Characters" collection for the family-run company GRIFFWERK, the premium supplier of glass door design and high-quality door fittings based in Blaustein, just outside Ulm.
-It comprises three very different models as well as the highly versatile lock case "Gate".
+For the family-run company GRIFFWERK, based in Blaustein, just outside Ulm, the premium supplier of glass door design and high-quality door fittings, the renowned designer duo designed the "Characters" collection.
+It includes three, highly diverse models as well as the emphatically versatile Lock case "Gate".
 It received the iF product design award in 2014.
-All of the winning design drafts for Griffwerk have one thing in common: consistent reduction.
-However, if one looks at the details, one quickly discovers the unique personality of the straightforward, strict "Graph", the enchanting "Leaf Light", which is modelled on the wings of a bird, or the elegant, simple "Minimal Modern".
+All the winning designs for Griffwerk have one thing in common: a consistent reduction.
+However, if you look at the details, the unique personality of the straightforwardly austere "Graph", the enchanting "Leaf Light", which is based on the wings of a bird, or the elegantly simple "Minimal Modern" quickly becomes apparent.

-For one of the largest design offices in Germany, the door handle was initially the focus of development as a "tool".
-Whether in your own four walls or in a public or commercial building - it opens and closes rooms.
-For this to happen, people must perceive the door handle with their eyes and finally operate it with their hands.
-In this way, perception and haptics come into play.
-Last but not least, the overall appearance of the fittings and door must be right and people must be able to identify with it.
+For one of Germany's largest design offices, the initial focus of development was on the Door handles as a "tool".
+Regardless of whether it is in one's own four walls or in a public or commercially used object - it opens and closes rooms.
+For this to happen, people have to perceive the door handle with their eyes and finally operate it with their hand.
+This is how perception and haptics come into play.
+Last but not least, the overall appearance of the hardware and door must be right and people must be able to identify with it.